rdemolgen/SavvySuite/README.md

 > Wakeling MN.
 SavvySuite.
 2018. https://github.com/rdemolgen/SavvySuite.

 ## Running Java
 This code requires the htsjdk library and the JAMA matrix maths library.
 The easiest way to get everything required is to download the GATK Jar.
+Any version of GATK should be fine, including most GATK 3 jars and all GATK 4 jars.
 All operations require this GATK jar and the SavvySuite java to be in the Java classpath, in order for Java to find it.
+For GATK 3, use the GenomeAnalysisTK.jar, and for GATK 4, use the gatk-package-version-local.jar file.

 This can be done in two ways.
 The first option is to set the CLASSPATH environment variable:
 ```